 Sometimes it's the process of connecting with a person that's toxic, and you can stop doing the thing that leads you to feeling stressed.
 Stop the connect, and see if another route to that person forms itself.
 If it doesn't, that's okay.
 People change, and people also don't change.
 Due to my own Bread Crust Theory, I can't say whether it's possible for a new, nontoxic route to form where the stressful one once existed.

 My observation is that it may be useful to identify how we came to this and label each separate part for further consideration.
 If a person or situation is truly toxic, cut it off - now, if not yesterday.

 Killing off can become a habit.
 Mitigation is required here - don't let your pain cut you off from the world you've collected.
 Have some faith in yourself.: you made good decisions, too.
 The question remains whether uncomfortable relationships can be pruned and guided.

 I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, founder of Igneus Press.
-I'm sharing my guru with you while he discusses passing knowledge to his son-in-law.
+I'm sharing my guru with you while he discusses the passing of knowledge to his son-in-law.

 I only teach natural pruning, which is labor filled early on, but becomes easier once the architecture of the plant has been shaped gradually...the proper term is really "guide" not "prune."
 I want him to think in terms of nurturing and working with the plants.
 Humans need to consecrate our position in nature.
 When I fertilize a plant I am not feeding that plant, I am fertilizing it, the Sun is feeding it, running its photosynthetic engine.
 Knowing ones place in the scheme of things has a way of amplifying the significance of the act.

 Here you will find carefully-chosen poets spanning the decades of human connection from Kent State to now.
 Sophia Kidd is taking on the next generation, and I am so excited about this.

 Learn to Prune with Confidence